Woman bashed boyfriend with hammer in New Stanton garage, police say

 Guercio's body was discovered about two months later.
 Jamie Lynn Boggs was questioned but not charged in the case because authorities said they had no evidence that she participated in the killing.

-In the assault last week, Trooper Paige Shreffler was called to the Westmore Avenue home to investigate an assault, she said in an affidavit of probable cause.
+In the incident last week, Trooper Paige Shreffler was called to the Westmore Avenue home to investigate an assault, she said in an affidavit of probable cause.
 Shreffler said she found the victim at a nearby Sheetz holding a bloody rag to a head wound.

 The man told her that “Boggs became upset with him because he would not give her money.
 (The victim) stated that Boggs grabbed a hammer and attacked him,” the affidavit states.